ESS Standard for Quality Reports Structure (ESQRS)

 • HPI of existing dwellings (trade between households).

-This index cover only purchases of apartments.
-The purchases of houses are excluded due to their insignificant number of transactions.
+Since 2022, this index cover purchases of apartments and houses.
+Until end of 2021, purchases of houses were excluded due to their insignificant number of transactions.

 Luxury properties are out of the scope of HPI.